 The control levers can be adjusted in three ways.
-The alignment of the control levers, the placement of the control levers (how close the ends are to one another), and the height of the control levers can be adjusted.
+The alignment of the control levers, the placement of the levers (how close the ends are to one another) and the height of the levers can be adjusted.

-To Adjust the Control Lever Alignment
+To Adjust the Handle Alignment

-Loosen the mount bolts (A, Figure 46) and pivot the control lever(s) (C) to align with each other.
+Loosen the mount bolts (A, Figure 47) and pivot the lever(s) (C) to align with each other.

-To Adjust the Control Lever Placement
+To Adjust the Handle Placement

-Loosen the jam nuts and adjust the placement bolt (B) in or out to properly adjust the control lever end spacing.
+Loosen the jam nuts and adjust the placement bolt (B) in or out to properly adjust the lever end spacing.

-To Adjust the Control Lever Height
+To Adjust the Handle Height

-Remove the mounting hardware and position the control lever either up or down from its original position.
-You will need to adjust the control lever alignment as described above.
+Remove the mounting hardware and reposition the handle either up or down from its original position.
+You will need to readjust the handle alignment as described above.